fredrikhgrelland/dbt-checkpoint/HOOKS.md

 #### Arguments

 `--manifest`: location of `manifest.json` file.
 Usually `target/manifest.json`.
 This file contains a full representation of dbt project. **Default: `target/manifest.json`**
+`--warning`: only emit warnings, do not fail if missing.

 #### Example